chef/automate/components/compliance-service/docs/elastic/ELASTIC_README.md

 # Automate Compliance Reports via ElasticSearch

-This file documents the Elasticsearch queries need for the Automate Compliance reports.
+This file documents the ElasticSearch queries need for the Automate Compliance reports.
 Other findings related to performance and maintenance over time.

 ## Pre-condition

 Load data with `./make generate`

-Install required gems by the scripts that query Elasticsearch via Nginx
+Install required gems by the scripts that query ElasticSearch via Nginx

 ```bash
 $ bundle install